Welcome to your new centralised hub for member resources and benefits.

 Here you'll find useful links, documents, and information about the variety of benefits and opportunities which Society membership gives you.

-Why not start by accessing the lastest Member Update for details of the Society's latest activities and developments?
+Why not click here to access the lastest Member Update for details of the Society's latest activities and developments?

 Or perhaps you're interested in finding out more about the variety of Publications which are available to you as a BPS member?

-You can also search PsychSource directly to explore the variety of journals, books, and associated resources to which we provide access.
+You can also click here to search PsychSource directly to explore the variety of journals, books, and associated resources to which we provide access.

-For an overview of the benefits on offer, please consult the Member Benefits Grid, or check out one of the tabs below for more detailed information on the advantages and rewards available to you.
+For an overview of what's on offer, please click here to consult the Member Benefits Grid, or select one of the tabs below for more details on the advantages and rewards available to you.